Corruption in Indonesia: Efforts to curb corruption

 Anti-corruption efforts began in Indonesia in the 1950s.
 There have been some efforts to battle corruption with the creation of the ombudsman and the Assets Auditing Commission (KPKPN).
 It has been an important agenda and part of Indonesia's official reform program since May 1998.
 However, the efforts made are questionable as there has been limited success in reducing corruption.
 Some obstacles that impeded the improvement of corruption included political and economic constraints, and the complex nature of the corruption itself.

 Following strong criticism of corruption at the beginning of the New Order regime in the late 1960s a Commission of Four was appointed by President Suharto in 1970.
 The report of the commission noted that corruption was "rampant" but none of the cases it said were in need of urgent action were followed up.
 Laws were passed in 1999 giving the police and prosecution service the authority to investigate corruption cases.

 These efforts have taken the shape of ordering corrupt convicts to pay back all the money they have stolen.
 On 6 March 2012, the Jakarta Corruption Court sentenced Ridwan Sanjaya, an official from the Ministry of Energy and Mineral Resources, to six years in prison for rigging a tender bid for a home solar energy system project in 2009 worth IDR526 billion (US$57.86 million).

 He was found guilty of accepting IDR 14.6 billion in kickbacks, resulting in IDR131 billion in state losses.
 The Corruption Eradication Commission (KPK) stated that it will use Ridwan's verdict as material to develop the investigation on the graft scandal involving the Solar Home System project.

-High-profile corruption scandals involving major banks and financial corporations include the Bank Bali scandal, BLBI case, the Century Bank case, and the Jiwasraya scandal.
+High-profile corruption scandals involving major banks and financial corporations include the Bank Bali scandal, Bank Indonesia Liquidity Aid, the Century Bank case, and the Jiwasraya scandal.